WWEICSC Research Data Protection Statement

 Where a project has gained ethics approval from an Ethics Committee it is likely that under the requirements of the Helsinki Principle in research, ethical consent for participation will be sought from data subjects.
 This is not the same as consent used as a lawful basis for personal data processing although they are often confused.
 Consent captured for participation can act as a sufficient safeguard within data protection practises.

-For the avoidance of doubt, informed ethical consent shall be regarded by WWCSC as a supplemental safeguard for the processing of personal data including the capture and storage of personal data.
+For the avoidance of doubt, informed ethical consent shall be regarded by WWEICSC as a supplemental safeguard for the processing of personal data including the capture and storage of personal data up to the point analysis of the data is being conducted.
 Once analysis is being conducted, depending on the dataset in use, a data subject is unable to withdraw consent insomuch as this would detrimentally affect the analysis process intrinsic to the research being conducted.

 Relationships of organisations

 Each project varies in scope and complexity in terms of interactivity of organisations acting as agents, collaborators, funders, facilitators, evaluators, third parties, consultants, contractors, delivery partners, storage vendors, archive location partners and more.
 Each organisation is designated as either an Independent Controller, Joint Controller, Data Processor or Sub-processor.
 Each organisation is subject to relevant agreements which have been signed by all organisations working together for a project.

 Typical documentation requiring signatures which contain data protection information or agreement on data protection practises are one or more of the following for each project: